-WHAT IS A MALWARE?
+WHAT IS MALWARE?

-Oh the Places Malware Can Go!
+Oh the Places Malware Will Go!

-- Provide remote control for an attacker to use an infected machine
+- Provide remote control for an attacker to use an infected machine.

-- Send spam from the infected machine to unsuspecting targets
+- Send spam from the infected machine to unsuspecting targets.

-- Investigate the infected user’s local network
+- Investigate the infected user’s local network.

-- Rootkits – programs that provide privileged (root-level) access to a computer.
+- Rootkits – Programs that provide privileged (root-level) access to a computer.
 Rootkits vary and hide themselves in the operating system.

-Learn how to use Palo Alto Networks next-generation threat prevention features and WildFire service to protect your network from all types of malware, both known and unknown.
+Learn how to use Palo Alto Networks® next-generation threat prevention features and WildFire™ cloud-based threat analysis service to protect your network from all types of malware, both known and unknown.